 – Susan Johnston, U.S. News

-SO…in honor of community collaboration and the 191 of you who contributed to Goodspero’s “BIGGEST Crowdfund for Education EVER” benefitting youth’s education, and all those who contributed your time, talents and social media shares, this video edited by our first and most amazing intern ever goes out to you all! **Thanks Rena!** 😀
+In honor of community collaboration and the 191 people who contributed to Goodspero’s crowdfund for education benefitting youth’s education, and all those who contributed your time, talents, and social media shares, we’d like to thank you and extend another heartfelt appreciation for your support.